TPFGo Reference (TPF-Inspired)

 - Mid-step tap: observes transient outputs with weaker persistence/durability guarantees.

-If you are new to the conversation, start with the DDD alignment guide, then the design spectrum, and finish with the roadmap.
+If you are new to the conversation, start with the DDD alignment guide, then the design spectrum, then the Observer and Tap Contract guide, and finish with the roadmap.